Sato in Kanji (include wisteria in kanji) - Zangyo-Ninja

 Ito in Kanji (include wisteria in kanji) - Zangyo-Ninja

+Hello, Mr. Ito.
+This is an explanation of the origin of the surname Ito, which is shared by your ancestors and friends.
 It is the fifth most common surname in Japan.
-The surname Ito was adopted by descendants of Fujiwara no Hidesato, a warrior of the Fujiwara clan descended from Fujiwara no Kamatari (614–69), a senior minister of Emperor Tenji, the 38th emperor.
-They primarily took the name Ito by combining the first kanji character “伊” … Read More
+The surname Ito was adopted by descendants of Fujiwara no Hidesato, a warrior of the Fujiwara clan descended from Fujiwara no Kamatari (614–69), … Read More

 vector